commaai/panda/README.md

 ## Code Rigor

-When compiled from the [comma two](https://comma.ai/shop/products/comma-two-devkit) dev kit, the panda FW is configured and optimized (at compile time) for its use in conjuction with [openpilot](https://github.com/commaai/openpilot).
+When compiled from a comma device, the panda FW is configured and optimized (at compile time) for its use in conjuction with [openpilot](https://github.com/commaai/openpilot).
 The panda FW, through its safety model, provides and enforces the
 [openpilot safety](https://github.com/commaai/openpilot/blob/devel/SAFETY.md).
 Due to its critical function, it's important that the application code rigor within the `board` folder is held to high standards.